junxit/us-congress-bills-114/bill.md

 ## § 5.
 Issuance of coins

 - **(a)** *Quality of coins* Coins minted under this Act shall be issued in uncirculated and proof qualities.
-- **(b)** *Mint facility* Only 1 facility of the United States Mint may be used to strike any particular quality of the coins minted under this Act.
+- **(b)** *Mint facility* Only one facility of the United States Mint may be used to strike any particular quality of the coins minted under this Act.
 - **(c)** *Period for issuance* The Secretary may issue coins under this Act only during the period beginning on January 1, 2017, and ending on December 31, 2017.

 ## § 6.
 Sale of coins